SebastianBandachQA/Neobank/README.md

 - Page Object Pattern with classic `driver.findElement()` instead of PageFactory.
 A conscious choice — lazy loading and fewer `StaleElementReferenceException` issues in Selenium 4+.
 - Fluent Interface with method chaining — tests read like sentences.
-- Act/Verify segregation — each page has two controllers: one for actions, one for assertions.
-A test shows what it does and what it checks at a glance.
+- Act/Verify segregation — each page has two separate controllers: one for actions, one for assertions.
+Currently implemented on LoginPage; other pages are being added.
 - Controller exposed through `BaseTestClass` and inherited by every test.
 No boilerplate in individual tests.
 - Enums for test data — no magic strings.